 - He does have occasional flashbacks, such as remembering that Teal'c son and mentor are trapped on a Goa'uld penal colony.
 He had to perform a Kelno'reem (Jaffa meditation ritual) to remember the details, though.

-- In Star Trek: The Next Generation, when the Klingon mythological hero Kahless returns, Worf asks him about the afterlife, and Kahless claims he is unable to remember, since he is a traveller between worlds and is only able to retain knowledge of the world he currently inhabits.
+- In Star Trek: The Next Generation, when the Klingon mythological hero Kahless returns, Worf asks him about the afterlife, and Kahless claims he is unable to remember, since he is a traveler between worlds and is only able to retain knowledge of the world he currently inhabits.
 It turns out that he's actually a clone (he probably still thought the explanation was what he'd said, since he wasn't aware he was a clone at that point).

 - On Star Trek: Voyager, Neelix once had an existential crisis over this.
 His people hold that there exists a wonderful afterlife where he would be reunited with his family... but the fact that he remembers nothing after dying temporarily leads him to question his faith and reason for existence.

 - In a sort of "backwards" pre-death use of the trope, in FlashForward (2009) many individuals who do not experience a flash forward during the blackout believe this to be an indication that they will die within the next six months.

 - The creators of John Doe claim that this is the reason why the titular character can't remember anything about his life before being found by fishermen.
 This was supposed to have been The Reveal, but the show was cancelled before it happened.
 John was part of an experiment to kill a person and bring him back in order to get all the knowledge of humankind that one is supposed to receive in the afterlife.
 The experiment worked but had side-effects, such as the amnesia and colorblindness (Word of God is that the latter is due to all that knowledge overloading the visual centers of John's brain).